loambuild/loam/README.md

 The Software Development Kit (SDK) and build tool is for writing smart contracts by creating and assembling "subcontracts".
 Think of subcontracts as lego blocks you can snap together into a more complex whole.
 Currently, the SDK is focused on Stellar/Soroban smart contracts, but the subcontract pattern can be made to work with other blockchains as well.

-The Command Line Interface (CLI) is for creating, developing, and deploying a loam project with a frontend using a file that defines network settings, accounts, and contracts.
+The Command Line Interface (CLI) is for building smart contracts authored with Loam SDK.
+It's also for easily working with smart contract dependencies in a Loam frontend.

 # Loam SDK and Loam CLI in Depth
 - [Loam SDK](crates/loam-sdk/README.md) - Tool for creating subcontracts.
   - [loam-subcontract-core](./crates/loam-subcontract-core) - The most basic form of a subcontract, creating an admin/ownsership trait.
   - [loam-sdk-macro](crates/loam-sdk-macro/README.md) - Code for the `#[subcontract]` macro to create your own brand new subcontract, if existing contracts do not suffice.
-- [Loam CLI](crates/loam-cli/README.md) - Helps a user create, develop, and deplopy a loam project with a frontend.
+- [Loam CLI](crates/loam-cli/README.md) - Build smart contracts authored with Loam SDK, manage smart contract dependencies from a frontend, initialize new loam projects
 - [Loam Build](crates/loam-build/README.md) - Used by CLI and SDK to look at dependencies and build contracts in the correct order.

 # Examples of Loam SDK Created Subcontracts